-Can they fail and cause problems?
+Can these parts fail and cause problems?
 Yes.
 Should they be replaced?
 Maybe, I’m not against it.
-I’m just always much more interested in finding and fixing the fault, first.
-Amplifiers in this series present with faults often caused by more pressing issues that should always be resolved first – like noisy transistors with no gain for example and polychloroprene glue issues!
+I’m just always much more interested in finding and fixing the faults, first.
+Amplifiers in this series often present with faults caused by more pressing issues that should be resolved first – like noisy transistors with no gain for example and polychloroprene glue issues!

 First things first – cleaning and the service of switches and controls.
 If an amplifier is filthy, it will never run right.
 Know this and work to make your gear as clean as possible and that includes the boards, flux residue etc.

 This was here for an assessment and repair, rather than an overhaul, so with that in mind, I assessed the remaining issues and isolated the fault to the driver board by carefully listening with headphones whilst checking and testing transistors, group by group and then individually.

 I won’t go into detail on that process here, but if you know how to do this and what to listen for, it can tell you a lot.
 This technique helped me isolate the likely culprits pretty quickly.
 It’s also worth noting that noisy transistors like the one I found here can occur anywhere in an amplifier like this, across multiple boards.
 Faults like this are actually more common elsewhere, often occurring on the preamplifier board.